UNC-Libraries/SCTS-Documentation/Style Guide.md

 ## PersnNames and CorpNames

 **Consistency:** Try to be consistent in how you write names.
 It is often best to use the fullest version of the name first in each section of your EAD finding aid (e.g., abstracts, biographical/historical note, collection overview, c01 series descriptions).
 In subsequent references within each section, you may use either the last name alone (unless this makes for unclear references) or the most-used combination of given and surname.
-If the appropriate name is _Hetty Betty Bodine_, you may refer to her as _Bodine_ or _Hetty Betty Bodin_e or perhaps _Hetty Bodine_ or _Hetty_.
+If the appropriate name is _Hetty Betty Bodine_, you may refer to her as _Bodine_ or _Hetty Betty Bodine_ or perhaps _Hetty Bodine_ or _Hetty_.
 Do not, however, arbitrarily start calling her _Hetty B. Bodine_ or _H.
 Betty Bodine_ or _Betty_ (unless she went by _Betty_, in which case, use that name consistently).

 When an individual uses initials in a personal name, place a period followed by a space after each letter.